 As we develop them, policy recommendations will be listed here for improving the SNAP program.
-These recommendations will be a valuable resource for policymakers and advocates as they consider changes to SNAP in the 2012 Farm Bill.
-Drawing from incentives, innovations, and regulations that exist in other federal food assistance programs as well as in state, community, and private sector initiatives, the policy report will recommend strategies for leveraging SNAP as a public health program and redesigning it to meet 21st century public health and nutrition challenges.
-These recommendations will be distributed and publicized at national briefings and through a comprehensive communications plan.
+These recommendations were a valuable resource for policymakers and advocates as they considered changes to SNAP in the 2014 Farm Bill and will be used to inform SNAP re-authorizations in the future.
+Drawing from incentives, innovations, and regulations that exist in other federal food assistance programs as well as in state, community, and private sector initiatives, the policy report recommends strategies for leveraging SNAP as a public health program and redesigning it to meet 21st century public health and nutrition challenges.
+These recommendations have been distributed and publicized at national briefings and through a comprehensive communications plan.
 This website serves as a virtual town hall to collect your ideas and integrate your voice into our policy recommendations to strengthen nutrition in SNAP.
 Your ideas are essential to enhancing nutrition in SNAP.
-Your opinion and ideas will be included in developing policy recommendations to impact the policy debate on nutrition and obesity.
+Your opinion and ideas will be included in developing policy recommendations to impact the policy debate on nutrition and obesity in the years ahead.

 Additional materials from the Capitol Hill briefing can be found below.